MahmoudTurkmani/MahmoudTurkmani/README.md

 - Playing CTFs at spare time
 - Currently learning Web Development by Self
 - Looking to learn Game Devlopement in the future
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://i.ibb.co/wpvQrSg/Resume-Formal-Mahmoud-Trkumani.jpg)
+- I’m currently open for an Intern or a new job opportunity, feel free to email me for my resume!

 <br><br>